Eighth (and

 That's the number.
 128.

 But if you're buying or selling by the pound, you're not counting eighths one by one.
-Consider this: you're thinking in units, margins, and breakdowns.
+You're thinking in units, margins, and breakdowns.
 And that's where it gets interesting.

 Why It Matters / Why People Care